 Although this may appear to be less of an issue as vehicle technologies approach Level 5, from an enforcement perspective, the issue is still confounding because many jurisdictions lack any procedural enforcement mechanism against any entity other than the human driver operating the vehicle at the time of the offense or crash.
-Traffic tickets or violation notices usually cannot be issued to registered owners or corporate entities, and with the exception of parked vehicles, crash reports require a human driver for each involved vehicle.
+In many jurisdictions, traffic tickets or violation notices may not be issued to registered owners or corporate entities, and with the exception of parked vehicles, crash reports require a human driver for each involved vehicle.
 This may not apply to automated enforcement.
 Jurisdictions may need to define what enforcement actions can be taken and who or what is responsible when there is no human onboard.